SupriseOrb/SupriseOrb/README.md

 ### ✨Hello!

 Hello!
-I'm SupriseOrb, a game developer looking for work as a generalist programmer either remote or based in the Los Angeles area.
-In the meantime, I’m currently developing a secret bullet hell game (TBA) and managing SupKal Games, a small community of indie developers.
-If you want to learn more about me, go checkout my [portfolio](https://sites.google.com/view/supriseorb/).
+I'm SupriseOrb, a game engineer who specializes in dialogue systems and UI in Unity.
+I’m looking to expand my skills by testing out different game engines and frameworks with a focus on technical art (shaders, rigging, procedural animation).
+If you want to learn more about me, checkout my [portfolio](https://sites.google.com/view/supriseorb/).
 <!--
 **SupriseOrb/SupriseOrb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.